-Studies show that Beta Glucan supplements taken orally can help prevent sickness and recover faster from influenza, H1N1, and other viruses.
+Studies suggest that Beta Glucan supplements taken orally can help prevent sickness andsupport faster recovery from viruses.

 A 2018 study showed that subjects who took 900mg of 1,3-1,6 Beta Glucan all winter experienced significantly milder symptoms of upper respiratory tract infections than the subjects who did not.

 Some healthcare professionals even use Beta Glucans intravenously to improve immune function in patients with autoimmune disorders and prevent infections after surgery.

 If you’re looking for a supplement that can provide serious support for your immune system before and during a sickness, you should consider Beta Glucan.

 “Fixing your diet” can mean a thousand different things these days.
 While getting all the right nutrients from your food is the ideal way to support a healthy body, it can take a long time to figure out what changes work best for you.

 The #1 dietary change you can make today that can help your immunity is to work on reducing sugar intake, and pay attention to the artificial sweeteners you consume in lieu of it.

 Sugar consumption has been shown to curb the function of immunity cells whose job it is to attack bacteria.
 Your cells’ ability to fight off infections can be impaired for as much as five hours after consuming sugary drinks!
 So it’s no wonder that people who regularly consume too much sugar struggle with poor immune systems.